codesignlab/design-research/README.md

 Use `master` for development.
 All pull requests should be submitted against master.
 We use `gh-pages` for our hosted site.
 Avoid using this branch.

+## License

+The content of this project itself is licensed under the [Creative Commons Attribution 4.0 license](https://creativecommons.org/licenses/by/4.0/), and the underlying source code used to format and display that content is licensed under the [MIT license](http://opensource.org/licenses/mit-license.php).